datovard/LyricsClustering/README.md

 ## Exercise

-You already have the lyrics processed with a POS software, so you don't have to pre-processany lyrics with cleanLyrics.py and processPOS.py for this example.
+You already have the lyrics processed with a POS software, so you don't have to pre-process any lyrics with cleanLyrics.py and processPOS.py for this example.

 You have to do this in order to get a test of the clustering process: